Cancer of unknown primary statistics

 Stats, info and publications

 The latest statistics available for cancer of unknown primary in the UK are; incidence 2011 and mortality 2012.
-Survival data are not available for cancer of unknown primary.
+Reliable survival data for the UK is currently not available.
 Find out why these are the latest statistics available.

 The ICD codes for cancer of unknown primary are ICD-10 C77-C80.

 Cancer of unknown primary (CUP) is an inexact term, making it hard to represent accurately.
 Patients are recorded as having CUP if the primary site of the malignancy cannot be established or the tumour has been registered without specification of site.
 Capturing and reporting the incidence of CUP cases can be difficult.
 In some patients the primary site or the tumour type cannot be determined, even after extensive investigations.
 In others, patients presenting with wide-spread metastases without an obvious primary site may be too ill to undergo invasive tests or have cancer at such an advanced stage that further investigations would no longer aid their diagnosis or treatment.
 Both scenarios will lead to patients being registered as CUP.
 However, some patients, initially diagnosed with CUP, may subsequently have their primary site determined (either during the diagnostic/treatment process or at post-mortem) and will thus no longer be registered and counted as CUP.
 Finally, a few cases may be misclassified and end up registered as CUP when the clinical or pathological information transmitted to the Cancer Registry is insufficient; for example if the primary site of the malignancy is not indicated on the notes or reports.
 Due to this unspecific classification the National Institute for Health and Clinical Excellence (NICE) issued a guideline which stated that the majority of CUP can be covered by the ICD codes ICD-10 C77-C801, so the statistics presented are our best current understanding of the incidence of CUP.

 Specific questions and answers about some of Cancer Research UK's statistics and information and explanations on terminology used for statistics and reporting of cancer, and the methods used to calculate some of the statistics are also available.